davehorner/cargo-e/documents/Cargo_Managing_Internal_Dependencies_in_Workspaces.md

   Use this document as a living record to gather feedback, iterate on potential solutions, and refine best practices for managing internal dependencies.

+## User discussions

+(https://users.rust-lang.org/t/referencing-workspace-member-as-dependency/86496) - use path, path doesn't work on the build runners, auto closed.

+(https://internals.rust-lang.org/t/feature-discussion-allow-internal-dependencies-in-cargo/16445/4) user apologizes for spamming was auto closed - pointed to (https://github.com/rust-lang/rust/issues/44663).

+(https://internals.rust-lang.org/t/publish-libraries-with-internal-dependencies/10843) this user was told they did something wrong by posting here, this question should be asked on the [https://users.rust-lang.org](https://users.rust-lang.org/) forum.
+This forum ([https://internals.rust-lang.org](https://internals.rust-lang.org/)) is dedicated to the development of Rust itself.